Bitrue-exchange/Spot-official-api-docs/README.md

 ```
 GET /api/v1/ticker/bookTicker
 ```
-Best price/qty on the order book for a symbol or symbols.
+Best price/qty on the order book for a symbol .

 **Weight:**
 1